nionio6915/Euclid_Probe/README.md

 ## Top Board:
 If not using the surface mounted LED you may use a 2 pin header of your choice soldered to the 2.54mm pitch holes maked SIG-GND.
 Install the two magnets onto the top board with M2 countersunk screws.
 The magnets polarities should be opposite that of the bottom board such that the two boards stick together.

-Attach the top board to your tool with M3 screws via the thru holes provided.
+The mounting holes in the PCB are sized for tapping the PCB with an M3 tap, else thru drill it for the fastener of your choice.
+The heatserts shown in the renderings are a suggestion, not a requirement.
+They were modeled into the design to attempt to maintain adequate material allowance and clearances for their use.

 ## Optional LED's

 The top board can be populated with an LED to indicate when the probe has triggered.

-The SMT pads are provided in pairs on the top & bottom faces of the board, and on each side of the board.
-This way, the LED can be located on either side, on the top or bottom of the top board.
-The LED will not work on the bottom probe board.
-The top board will require a VCC connection to use the LED and thus will require a 3 pin header.
+The SMT pads are provided in pairs on both faces of the board, on each side of the board.
+This way, the LED can be located on either side, on the top or bottom of the PCB to provide the best visibility depending on the mounting.
+The top board will require a VCC connection to use the LED and thus will require a 3 pin header. [b]The LED will not work on the bottom probe board. [/b]

-Solder an SMT LED of your choice to the pad that will be most visible when triggered.
+Solder an SMT LED of your choice to the pad where it will be most visible when triggered.
+Pay attention to LED polarity as you install it - polarity symbols have been placed on the board at each pair of pads.
+Verify the datasheet of your components to ensure the proper orientation.
 Pads are sized for 1206 SMT components, but it is possible to install an SMT as small as 0603 onto the pads with careful soldering.

-Pay attention to LED polarity as you install it -polarity symbols have been placed on the board at each location.
-Next solder a 1kOhm SMT resistor to the corresponding pads on the oppsosite face of the board on the same side.
-If in doubt as to which set of pads to install the resistor to, probe the LED for continutiy through the via.
+Next solder a 1kOhm SMT resistor to the empty pad on the same side of the board.
+If in doubt as to which set of pads to install the resistor to, probe the LED for continutiy through the vias.

 ## Reference Info